 Children and young people have told me the same thing in consultations my office has coordinated – the underlying issues are consistent and we know what they are.

 To stop this terrible abuse from occurring again change must emerge from the communities themselves.

-There are people in every community who can drive this change and it is vital we start providing the supports that enable these people to emulate the work of June Oscar and other strong community leaders.
+There are people in every community who can drive this change, and it is vital that we start providing the supports that enable these people to emulate the work of June Oscar and other strong community leaders.